- 5 years

 For some electives the host institution charges up to £6,000, while others incur no additional expense.
 You’ll also need to factor in the cost of flights and accommodation.
 Placements taken within the UK can be a more financially viable option for students on a limited budget.

-I chose to study medicine at Queen Mary because of the early patient contact, the excellent research facilities and the fact that Barts and The London will open many doors for me in the future.
+I chose to study medicine at Queen Mary because of the early patient contact, the excellent research facilities and the fact that it will open many doors for me in the future.

 Teaching and learning